sheylaPozo/hello-railsreact/README.md

                                |      Hello world         |
                                ----------------------------

-> A monolithic approach to using rails and react
+> A monolithic approach to using rails and react.

 ## Built With